Maryland Labor Laws Guide

 • They have worked at least 1,250 hours during the previous 12 months.

-NOTE: On March 30, 2022, the Maryland House of Delegates passed a bill for establishing the so-called Time to Care Act.
+NOTE: On March 30, 2022, the Maryland House of Delegates passed a bill establishing the so-called Time to Care Act.
 If successful, it will take effect on July 1, 2025, when eligible employees will be entitled to 12 weeks of partially paid sick leave and up to 24 weeks of paid leave for new parents.

-Bereavement leave — state employers with 15 or more employees must provide paid bereavement leave.
+Bereavement leave — State employers with 15 or more employees must provide paid bereavement leave.

 However, employees can only use earned leave (accrued days) for these instances.